 The IT Executive Conference (ITEC) was created with the needs of IT managers and decision makers – like you – in mind.
-Plus, if you are sending your team to the Annual Meeting for training, you should also attend.
+Plus, if you are sending your team to POWERUp18 for education, you should also attend.
 With a focus on strategic issues, you can interact with IBM representatives, speakers and peers regarding how to maximize your IT investment.

 - Receive industry updates direct from IBM representatives and other experts

 - Interact with peers to learn of best practices that can transform your business

 - Grow your professional network across various industries

 Due to the peer-to-peer nature of this conference, IT Executive Conference attendees must be senior-level executives within their organizations.
 Additionally, all must have have a direct interest in IBM Power Systems.

 Those not qualified to attend include analysts and venture capitalists, in addition to sales, marketing and consulting staff from non-sponsoring vendor companies.

 8:30 a.m. – 10:00 a.m.
 POWERUp18 Opening Session

 Attend one of 15 available sessions with topics targeted to executive needs, such as technology updates, business skills and high-level overviews of hot topics.
 View the Online Session Guide for details.

 11:30 a.m. – 12:30 p.m.
 POWERUp18 Networking Panels